Simply secure

 End-to-end encryption gives you the confidence to talk, message, and share documents across teams and with clients through a single app — available on all your devices.

-In our collaboration, we are in the process of getting approval.
-When achieved, all governmental institutions can use Wire for their sensitive communication.
+In our collaboration, we are used by tens of thousands of German government employees.
+All governmental institutions can use Wire for their sensitive communication.

 Compliance requirements